 - Volunteer with whale sharks in Mozambique

-- Go snorkeling or diving at whale shark hot spots to show that whale sharks are worth more alive than dead (Holbox, Mexico is a whale shark haven during the summer months)
+- Swim with whale sharks or dive with whale sharks which puts your tourism $$$ towards saving whale sharks by showing they are worth more alive than dead (Holbox, Mexico is a whale shark haven during the summer months)

 - Sign a petition to stop shark finning in the EU